Code-Institute-Submissions/Milestone-Project-1-UCFD/README.md

 ## CSS

 After running my code from style.css through the W3C markup validation service I did not receive any errors.

+## Browser compatibility

+To make sure my project was compatible with the following browsers, I viewed my project in them and made sure the responsiveness worked effectively across all screen sizes.

+- Google Chrome

+- Mozilla Firefox

+- Safari